Federal judge blocks Trump’s health insurance rule for immigrants

 PORTLAND, Ore.
 (AP) — A federal judge in Portland, Oregon, on Saturday put on hold a Trump administration rule requiring immigrants to prove they will have health insurance or can pay for medical care before they can get visas.

-U.S. District Judge Michael Simon granted a preliminary injunction that prevents the rule from going into effect Sunday.
+U.S. District Judge Michael Simon granted a temporary restraining order that prevents the rule from going into effect Sunday.
 It's not clear when he will rule on the merits of the case.

 Seven U.S. citizens and a nonprofit organization filed the federal lawsuit Wednesday contending the rule would block nearly two-thirds of all prospective legal immigrants.